 The SISTRIX Toolbox gives you the possibility to analyse a URL exactly as you would do with a domain, discovering its visibility and rankings on Google both for mobile and desktop devices.
 In this post we’ll show you the different elements of this section, including the indexed pages of a domain.

 At the top right corner of the page you’ll find general settings for the whole page, in particular:

 - Date: if you don’t choose a date, the Toolbox will show the data for the current week.
 Thanks to this option you’ll be able to go back in time and find out how the keywords and the rankings of the website developed over the years.

-- Options: tailor the table according to your personal needs and requirements.
-Thanks to the function “Select column” you’ll be able to add more interesting columns to the table.
-The “Expert filter” allows you to create complex filter combinations, which you can also save and load.
+- Filter: The “Expert filter” allows you to create complex filter combinations, which you can also save and load.

 - Data source: the Toolbox offers an extended database for mobile SERPs, which is why this is the default option for the table.